 Zucchini may not seem like an obvious choice for picky little eaters, but we have one word for you… Zoodle!
 Vegetable noodles – or Zoodles in the case of zucchini noodles – are becoming a very popular way to entice kids to eat their veggies in a fun way.
 Toss with olive oil and parmesan cheese or tomato sauce for an easy, kid-friendly side or main dish.

 Another way to serve zucchini is by slicing them into strips, lightly dipping them in egg wash, coating with breadcrumbs and throwing them into the oven as a fun alternative to fries.
+While zucchini may not be a vegetable that kids will love plain, turning it into something more excited is a surefire way to get them to eat their veggies!

 Fun New Ways to Cook Sweet Potatoes